Tiaraglo/D-Branded-T/README.md

 - `path : "/"`
       {
-        element: HomePage for public that have card of info for each products }
+        desc: HomePage for public that have card of info for each products }

 - `path : "/about"`
       {
-        element: a brief information about the website brand }
+        desc: a brief information about the website brand }

 - `path : "/public/products/:id"`
       {
-        element: detail to get info for a spesific product, by id }
+        desc: detail to get info for a spesific product, by id }